G. A. Gripenberg: Biography

 In 1918, he was hired by Finland's newly established Ministry for Foreign Affairs and was appointed his country's first diplomatic representative to Sweden.
 He resigned the following year.
 In 1920 he was recruited back to the ministry's office as Permanent Secretary.

-He initially served as a Chargé d'Affaires, from 1921–1923 in Brussels and The Hague, from 1923–1929 in Madrid and Lisbon and from 1929–1933 as Envoy to Buenos Aires, Rio de Janeiro and Santiago de Chile.
+He initially served as a Chargé d'Affaires, from 1921 to 1923 in Brussels and The Hague, from 1923 to 1929 in Madrid and Lisbon and from 1929 to 1933 as Envoy to Buenos Aires, Rio de Janeiro and Santiago de Chile.